 Where I stand: We are a nation at war.
 Congress must do a better job of deciding how taxpayer dollars are spent so our military leaders can confront today’s threats head-on while planning for the future.
 We must return to regular order to put an end to the chronic budget uncertainty makes it difficult on military planning and purchases.

-With a new administration in place, it is time for us to change course before it is too late.
+It is time for us to change course before it is too late.
 I stand ready to continue to work my colleagues and President Trump to ensure that Americans are protected from these threats.

 Key Bills I’m Supporting